BitCurator/bc_to_aspace_toolkit/README.md

 ## Setup and Installation

 This script is intended to run in the BitCurator environment.
 It requires the bulk_extractor tool to be present, and depends on pandas and pathlib.
-The pandas and pathlib dependencies will be automatically installed by the setup script if not present.
+The pandas and pathlib dependencies are not included by default in the BitCurator environment; they will be automatically installed by the setup script if not present.

 First, open a terminal and check out the lastest version of this repo from GitHub: